NixOS/nixpkgs/doc/packages/darwin-builder.section.md

 extra-trusted-users = <your username goes here>
 ```

-To launch the builder, run the following flake:
+To launch the remote builder, run the following flake:

 ```ShellSession
 $ nix run nixpkgs#darwin.linux-builder